raysan5/raylib/CONTRIBUTING.md

  - [raylib license](LICENSE)
  - [raylib roadmap](ROADMAP.md)

-[raylib Wiki](https://github.com/raysan5/raylib/wiki) contains some information about the library and is open to anyone for edit.
+[raylib Wiki](https://github.com/raysan5/raylib/wiki) contains some information about the library and is open to anyone to edit.
 Feel free to review it if required, just take care not to break something.

 ### raylib C coding conventions

-Despite being written in C, raylib does not follow the standard Hungarian notation for C, it [follows Pascal-case/camel-case notation](https://github.com/raysan5/raylib/wiki/raylib-coding-conventions), more common on C# language.
+Despite being written in C, raylib does not follow the standard Hungarian notation for C, it [follows Pascal-case/camel-case notation](https://github.com/raysan5/raylib/wiki/raylib-coding-conventions), more common in C# language.
 All code formatting decisions have been carefully taken to make it easier for students/users to read, write and understand code.

 Source code is extensively commented for that purpose, raylib primary learning method is: